-A. Quality: Provide trees, shrubs, and other plants of size, genus, species and variety shown and scheduled for landscape work and complying with recommendations and requirements of ANSI Z60.1 "American Standard for Nursery Stock."
+A. Quality: Provide trees, shrubs, and other plants of size, genus, species and variety shown and scheduled for landscape work and complying with recommendations and requirements of ANSI Z60.1 (latest edition) "American Standard for Nursery Stock."

-B. Deciduous Trees: Provide trees of height and caliper scheduled or shown, and with branching configuration recommended by ANSI A300.1 for type and species required.
+B. Deciduous Trees: Provide trees of height and caliper scheduled or shown, and with branching configuration recommended by ANSI A300.1 (latest edition) for type and species required.
 Provide single stem trees except where special forms are shown or listed.

-1. Provide balled and burlapped (B&B) or container grown deciduous trees as specified on plant list.
+1. Provide balled and burlapped (B&B) trees with root flare exposed or container grown deciduous trees as specified on plant list.

-C. Deciduous Shrubs: Provide shrubs of the height shown or listed and with not less than minimum number of canes required by ANSI Z60.1 for type and height of shrub required.
+C. Deciduous Shrubs: Provide shrubs of the height shown or listed and with not less than minimum number of canes required by ANSI Z60.1 (latest edition) for type and height of shrub required.